jayinai/kaggle-sequence/README.md

-# Kaggle - NLP
+# Kaggle - Sequence

 "Those who cannot remember the past are condemned to repeat it." -- George Santayana

-This is a compiled list of Kaggle competitions and their winning solutions for [NLP](https://en.wikipedia.org/wiki/Natural_language_processing) problems.
+This is a compiled list of Kaggle competitions and their winning solutions for sequential data, such as [NLP](https://en.wikipedia.org/wiki/Natural_language_processing) problems.

 The purpose to complie this list is for easier access and therefore learning from the best in data science.